 The Ku Klux Klan was a white underground terrorist group.
 They would not accept black people as equals.
 Members of the Ku Klux Klan dressed in white robes to stress their belief that whites were superior to blacks.
 As a result many black people did not register to vote and kept away from white areas.

 They created a wave of terror which included threats of violence, bullying, lynching, setting fire to buildings and murder, among blacks and those who tried to help them.
 Blacks who tried to vote or gain an education were subjected to name calling, bullying and beatings from white people who supported the aims of the Ku Klux Klan.

-Black Americans had to face the truth.
+Regarding black history, black americans had to face the truth.
 The war was won, but the battle was not over.
 They would have to struggle against racial discrimination in order to gain fair and equal treatment.

 The National Association for the Advancement of Colored People is the largest, oldest and most well-known civil rights group.
 It was founded in February 1909 and now has over half a million members.
 The principal goal of the NAACP is to ensure social, economic and political equality of minorities in the U.S. and to eliminate racism.

 The NAACP was formed back in 1909 after the 1908 race riot that took place in Springfield.
 The founding members were appalled by the horrible practise of lynching and the overall violent treatment of blacks in the country.
 Many of them were white liberals, and their first call to meet and discuss racial justice were signed by about 60 people, among which only 7 were African American.
 The NAACP still exists today and strives to remove all racial discrimination through democratic means.

 Black History – Founding Members of the NAACP

 W.E.B.
 Du Bois – an historian and Pan-Africanist, who was the first African-American to earn a doctorate and become a professor.